sysadmin-info/sysadmin.info.pl/content/en/blog/connect-and-configure-oled-display-in-raspberry-pi-or-cm4.md

 * Micro SD Card or eMMC or NVMe/SSD drive
 * Power Supply aprropriate for a Raspberry Pi or CM4 IO board.
 * I2C 128×64 OLED Display
-* 4 Wire Female to Female Jumper Cable
+* 4 female to female jumper cables

 ##### Using Your Raspberry Pi To Connect Your OLED Stats Display